Total hip arthroplasty is a common surgical procedure undertaken to relieve pain and

 International registries show a growing trend in the use of ceramics in primary hip procedures.
 Ceramic components are perceived as a reasonable choice.
 Countries like Italy, Germany, France or Korea adopted ceramics very early on, however, in other countries like the USA or in the UK, only recent issues and concerns about fretting corrosion led surgeons to use ceramics instead of CoCr heads.2-9

 Even though modern biomedical research and constant development of orthopedic implants improved their function over time, some challenges still need to be tackled.
 Among the most common reasons for revision in TJA, are aseptic loosening, infection, dislocation, periprosthetic fracture and pain.
-Although these complications are mostly associated with uncertain etiology the bearing material play an important role in this context.
+Although these complications are mostly associated with uncertain etiology the bearing material plays an important role in this context.

 Several factors besides the implant material determine the clinical outcome of a TJA surgery, including patient-specific factors, such as gender, age, living habits or the disease history.
 Before operating a patient, surgeons will look at each case individually and make sure that patient’s risk factors are taken into consideration when choosing the right treatment regime.